Mental health in Australia: History

 Australia largely instituted a British system of managing mental health, after the arrival of the First Fleet in 1788.
 Australia had its first psychiatric facility in 1811.
 Prior to that, individuals with mental illnesses were placed together with convicts and criminals.

-One of the key moments in Australia’s history of mental health care, was its so-called deinstitutionalisation in New South Wales.
+One of the key moments in Australia's history of mental health care, was its so-called deinstitutionalisation in New South Wales.
 This came about after the Richmond Report was released in 1983.
 This report investigated rumours of abuse and injustices towards patients of psychiatric institutions.
 Controversies over whether the report did any good remain.

 The first National Mental Health Care Plan was introduced in 1992.
 There have been six national mental health care plans.
-The Sixth National Mental Health and Suicide Prevention Plan (Fifth Plan) was published in May 2021.
+The Fifth National Mental Health and Suicide Prevention Plan was endorsed by the COAG Health Council in 2017 to guide reform between 2017 and 2022.
+In 2021 the Australian Government released the National Mental Health and Suicide Prevention Plan, a $2.3 billion package responding to the Productivity Commission inquiry into mental health.

 Despite the fact that Australia has been celebrated for its sophisticated mental health management systems, a wide range of issues remain.
-The Australian Medical Association (AMA) reported in the 2018 mental health review that “Australia lacks an overarching mental health ‘architecture’.
-There is no agreed national design or structure that facilitates prevention or proper care for people with mental illness.”
+The Australian Medical Association (AMA) reported in the 2018 mental health review that "Australia lacks an overarching mental health 'architecture'.
+There is no agreed national design or structure that facilitates prevention or proper care for people with mental illness."
 While the organisation noted that youth mental health care was fairly successful, it believed that the status of treatment for adults was severely lacking.
 The AMA argued that the Australian government lacked a structural plan for mental health management and that the future of mental health treatment in Australia was in a dangerous position.

 The Australian government spent $9.1 billion on mental health related services in 2017.
 This averages to $375 per person, a rise from $359 in the year prior.
-In 2016-2017, 7.4% of the Australian government's health expenditure went towards mental health services.
+In 2016–2017, 7.4% of the Australian government's health expenditure went towards mental health services.
 Critics have requested an increase in funding, claiming that the mental health budget is far too small.
 In 2015, mental health accounted for 5.2% of the overall yearly health budgeting, although mental health equated to 12% of the total burden of disease.